rtsmith/solrr.net/_posts/2014-11-14-haxan-cloak-remixes-akkord.markdown

 soundcloud: 176707445
 ---

-Dons of brutalist electronic music converge as The Haxan Cloak uses elements from the entirety of Akkords latest EP as his pallete on this epic remix.
-Stark rolling constructions give way to a sustained emotive climax once the listener is properly eroded away by thunderous bass stabs.
+Dons of brutalist electronic music converge as The Haxan Cloak selects elements from the entirety of [Akkords](https://soundcloud.com/akkordmusik) latest EP as his pallete on this epic remix.
+Rolling constructions give way to a sustained oblivion once the listener is properly eroded away by thunderous bass stabs.